EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 5. You can set the "Skill Invocation Name" to whatever you want although some names work better than others.
 I have found that "google" or "my assistant" seem to work well.
 The name you choose will be the activation name e.g. "Alexa, ask my assistant how long will it take to drive to London?".
 For these instructions we will set "google" as the invocation name, so in this case you would say: "Alexa, Ask google who is the queen of england".
 For best results the invocation name should be lowercase **NOTE - if you have already installed my previous Google Skill and have used the "google" invocation name for this then you will either have to use a different invocation name for this skill or rename/delete the older Google skill.**

-6. Click "Interfaces" on the left hand side.
+6. Click "Interfaces" on the left side of the page.

 7. Enable "Display Interface" (to allow this to work on an Echo Show or Spot).